 The penalties and costs of taxes are the penalties charged on unpaid taxes and are added to the tax roll.
 As the actual outstanding tax arrears fluctuate from year to year, and is outside of the County's control, the budget uses a conservative amount.
-During 2019-2021 there was a higher than expected amount of penalties due to a couple of larger accounts failing to pay their property tax in a timely fashion.
-2023 included penalties on a late payment from a large tax balance (repaid in 2023).
+During 2023, the penalties included a late payment from a large tax balance (repaid in 2023).
 This is considered to be unusual so their effect on future projections has been limited.
-The 2024 budget and upcoming years are reduced based on the recent higher rates of collection on tax balances.
+The 2025 budget and upcoming years are reduced based on the recent higher rates of collection on tax balances.